 Back to All Events

-The Fandom Economy: How Audiences Are Built, Measured, and Turned into Cultural Power
+The Fandom Economy: How Audiences Become Communities and Communities Become Cultural Power

 Fandom has become one of the most powerful forces shaping what gets made, discovered, and sustained in global entertainment.
 But can fandom be intentionally built, or does it emerge from the unpredictable intersection of story, timing, community, and culture?
 Bringing together leaders from entertainment, technology, media, and digital communities, this panel explores how modern fandom forms, scales, and creates lasting cultural and commercial value.
-The discussion examines how attention becomes engagement, how platforms and data shape discoverability, and why some titles inspire enduring global communities while others fade.
-Attendees will gain insight into how audiences become advocates and how fandom increasingly drives creative, marketing, and business decisions across the industry.
+The discussion explores what transforms audiences into passionate communities, examining the roles of storytelling, identity, participation, and shared experiences in building lasting connections.
+Speakers will discuss how fandom influences the evolution of intellectual property, inspires user-generated content and community engagement, and creates enduring cultural impact that extends far beyond the original work.
+Attendees will gain practical insights into fostering authentic fan communities that strengthen brands, sustain franchises, and build long-term value.

 Moderated by: